Inside My 4×4 Sprinter Camper Van Conversion by Outside Van

 Ceiling Fans

-I have two Maxx Fans.
-One above the galley and one above the bed.
-They each have a rain sensor and create really nice airflow in the van.
-We typically have one pulling air in and the other pushing air out.
+The van had two Maxx Fans – one above the galley and one above the bed – and these created effective airflow in the van.
+We typically had one pulling air in and the other pushing air out.

 Over cab storage and a insulating curtain in a Sprinter Van conversion built by Outside Van